 The Finger Lakes Runners Club is proud to announce the following scholarship program:

-- Two unrestricted $1,000 scholarships will be awarded to deserving high school seniors who participated on their school’s cross-country and/or track and field teams.
+- A minimum of two unrestricted $1,000 scholarships to be awarded to two deserving high school seniors who participated on their school’s cross county and/or track & field teams.

-- Eligible students must reside in Tompkins County or a surrounding county.
+- Eligible students must reside in Tompkins or a surrounding County.

 - FLRC membership is not required.

-- To apply, please submit a letter describing your academic, extracurricular, and running achievements.
+To apply, applicants must submit a letter describing their academic, extracurricular and running achievements.
 Include any plans you may have for a running career beyond high school and the personal benefits you have gained by participating in the sport.

-- Include two letters of recommendation, one from a teacher and one from a coach.
+- Applicants should include two letters of recommendations, one from a teacher and one from a coach.
 Please do not send complete transcripts or additional material for consideration as these will not be reviewed.